-More than a year after launching Al Jazeera English, the Middle East news network is renewing its push for carriage in the U.S.
+More than one year after launching Al Jazeera English, the Middle East news network is renewing its push for carriage in the United States.

-Al Jazeera has brought in Phil Lawrie, a former VP of sales and distribution at TBS’ European headquarters, to broker carriage deals here.
+Al Jazeera brought in Phil Lawrie, a former vice president of sales and distribution at Turner Broadcasting System’s European headquarters, to broker carriage deals here.

-Launched 10 years ago as a satellite news service for the Arab world, Al Jazeera’s current roster of channels includes Al Jazeera Documentary, Al Jazeera Sport and Al Jazeera.net, and reaches 100 million people globally.
+Launched 10 years ago as a satellite news service for the Arab world, Al Jazeera’s current roster of channels includes Al Jazeera Documentary, Al Jazeera Sport and Al Jazeera.net, reaching 100 million people globally.

-In the U.S. Al Jazeera English is only available via the Web (English.aljazeera.net) and the network’s dedicated YouTube page.
-Several carriage deals were scuttled last year after special interest groups mobilized protests because of misconceptions about the channel, such as that it was an anti-Israel propaganda tool that aired Al Qaeda videos of beheadings.
+In the United States, Al Jazeera English is only available via the Web and the network’s dedicated YouTube page.
+Several carriage deals were scuttled last year after special-interest groups mobilized protests due to misconceptions about the channel, such as that it was an anti-Israel propaganda tool that aired al-Qaeda videos of beheadings.

-“Ninety-nine times out of 100, once people see us they like the channel and they realize it’s a very impartial news channel,” says Nigel Parsons, managing director of Al Jazeera English.
-“And it offers a very wide view of the world that you can’t get on other channels.”
+"99 times out of 100, once people see us, they like the channel and they realize that it’s a very impartial news channel," said Nigel Parsons, managing director of Al Jazeera English.
+"And it offers a very wide view of the world that you can’t get on other channels."

-Underscoring the demand for the channel in the U.S., Parsons points out that the Al Jazeera English Website receives as many as five million page views a week with 60% of the hits coming from the United States.
+Underscoring the demand for the channel in the United States, Parsons pointed out that the Al Jazeera English Web site receives as many as 5 million page views per week, with 60% of the hits coming from the United States.